Top brunch (and lunch) hangouts in Rome

 Top brunch hangouts in Rome

 Get ready for “Il Pranzo Contadino” a.k.a. the “Farmer’s Lunch” – the first brunch dedicated to products from small producers in the Lazio region.
 Brunch is served at your table and includes Il piatto del contadino, a rich assortments of cheese, cured meats, seasonal vegetables and other hot and cold specialties form Lazio; a first or main course of your choice and the dessert of the day.
-Bread and water are included too.
+By request, brunch is also available for Saturday lunch.

 Merkat* at Alcazar Live